shanojpillai/AI-Engineering-Mastery/projects/02_storysketch/docs/StorySketch_Medium_Article.md

 - **Documentation**: Comprehensive documentation for setup and usage
 - **Testing utilities**: Tools for testing the Ollama connection

-For the MVP version, I've kept the structure intentionally simple, focusing on the core functionality rather than complex architecture.
+I've kept the structure intentionally clean and focused, prioritizing core functionality rather than unnecessary complexity.
 This allows for rapid development and iteration while maintaining a clean, maintainable codebase.

 ## Key Features and Implementation